Curlew Sandpiper

 Eats flies, beetles, shrimps, small marine snails and worms.

-Curlew Sandpiper Breeding
+Curlew Sandpiper breeding & nesting

 This is a scant passage migrant which doesn't breed in the region.
 Nesting occurs on Arctic slopes, usually facing south, where there is no snow.
 Both adults incubate eggs, and though young can fly quickly, adults begin migrating before them.